nathadriele/datamart-tables-data-type-validation/README.md

 ## Data Mart Tables Data Type Validation

 ### Overview
-This project is a Data Engineering solution implemented in Mage.ai for validating the data types of columns in PostgreSQL tables within a Data Mart.
+This project is a Data Engineering solution implemented in Mage.ai locally for validating the data types of columns in PostgreSQL tables within a Data Mart.
 It ensures that data stored in the tables conforms to the expected data types, enhancing data integrity and reliability.
 This validation is crucial for maintaining high-quality data, which is essential for accurate data analysis and reporting.

 ## Getting Started